Munroe Falls Metro Park

 If the hiker completes all 8 of the hikes before November 30, they earn a hiker’s staff and shield if it’s their first year.
 For Fall Hiking Spree veterans, they’ll earn another shield for their staff.

-It’s a really fun way to find hiking trails you otherwise may have missed, and is a great way to see the fall foliage.
+It’s a really fun way to find hiking trails you otherwise may have missed, and it’s a great way to see the fall foliage.
 Many hikers take it pretty seriously, and you’ll see veterans sporting their staffs decorated with several shields from past Hiking Spree years.

 When is the Fall Hiking Spree?